AVidhanR/MobileAppDevelopment/MAD_WEEK_15/README.md

 # Login With Disable

+> Create login application where you will have to validate username and password till the username and password is not validated, login button should remain disabled.
 - Create a new project in **Android Studio** named **Login With Disable** (name should me absolute because in `MainActivity.java` the imported package name is **loginwithdisable**)
 - Add the below `XML` code in `activity_main.xml` of your project.